Government

 Utility tax returns are due monthly by the last day of the month following the end of the reporting period.
 For example, the June utility tax return is due by July 31.

-The utility tax applies to the following business activities within the city: cable television, electricity and natural gas, telephone business (including cellular telephone and pager services), and solid waste and recyclable materials collection services.
+The utility tax applies to the following business activities within the city: cable television, electricity and natural gas, telephone business (including cellular telephone and pager services), and non-residential solid waste and recyclable materials collection services.
 The tax rate for solid waste/recycling collection services is 16 percent.
-For all other activities, the tax rate is 6 percent.
+For all other activities, the tax rate is six percent.

 Activities that are subject to utility tax are exempt from B&O tax.
 However, some businesses may need to file both types of tax returns beginning in 2024 if they conduct multiple activities.
 For example, a business that provides cellular telephone service and sells phones and related equipment will need to file both a B&O tax return and utility tax return.